-Reading and taking notes are integral parts of learning at university. the resources in this section will help you improve your reading skills, prioritize your readings, and choose an effective note-making and review strategy to help you remember what you read.
+Reading and taking notes are integral to learning at university.
+The resources in this section will help you improve your reading skills, prioritize your readings, and choose an effective note-taking and review strategy to help you remember what you read.

 Improving your reading and note-making skills in undergrad.